 Compare our best energy deals and switch in minutes

-As previously stated above, Utilita is a Pay As You Go energy supplier, which means they operate in a different way compared to the more traditional energy suppliers on the UK energy market.
+As previously stated above, Utilita is a Pay You Go energy supplier, which means they operate in a different way compared to the more traditional energy suppliers on the UK energy market.

 Utilita is unique in that its tariffs exclude standing charges, which is the underlying cost most consumers pay just to have an energy supply.
 Having no standing charge means you don’t pay anything if you don’t use any energy, but usually means the price-per-unit you’re charged is more expensive than the suppliers who do include standing charges.

 Utilita offers a Saver Rate with its Smart Energy after its First Rate.
 Utilita’s First Rate is the first 50p of energy each day - after the first 50p (roughly), Utilita’s Saver Rate kicks in, granting you cheaper energy for the rest of the day.
 This resets at midnight every day and the process begins again.

 Smart meters are used by Utilita customers to track actual energy usage, rather than charging customers using an estimated bill.
 Not only does it show Utilita how much you’re using, but it also lets you see it too, allowing you to see your usage in real-time and cutting back accordingly.